lamh85/Lottery-Picks-Parser/README.md

 1. Clone this repo.
 2. Open in your browser: `./bin/index.html`.

-## The logical flow between JS files
+## The logical flow between the JS files

 The source code is in the `./src` folder.
 The compiled code is in `./bin/bundle.js`.
 The following refers to the source code.